MicrosoftDocs/fabric-docs/docs/admin/fabric-switch.md

 ## Prerequisites

-To enable Microsoft Fabric, you need to have the *Fabric administrator* role:
+To enable Microsoft Fabric, you need to have the *Fabric administrator* role.

 ## Enable for your tenant